-It remained to be seen how many people are interested in watching play of casual games that dominate play on smartphones and tablets.
+It remained to be seen how many people are interested in watching casual games that dominate space on smartphones and tablets.

-The amount of time spent watching game-related video and live streams of play at YouTube totals more than 144 billion minutes each month, according to the Google-owned service.
+According to the Google-owned service, the amount of time spent watching the game-related video and live streams of play at YouTube totals more than 144 billion minutes each month.

-YouTube Gaming also improved ways to find and watch videos that might be of interest, or save snippets for later viewing.
+YouTube Gaming also improved ways to find and watch videos that might interest or save snippets for later viewing.

 The California-based Internet service said it is testing a feature that lets people “sponsor” YouTube Gaming broadcasters they like through monthly subscriptions of $4 each.

 Sponsors are offered benefits such as access to special chat sessions and “badges” that identify them as sponsors in online forums.

 Twitch already lets fans subscribe to content creators.

 Updated YouTube Gaming applications for Apple and Android-powered mobile devices were released on Thursday in Britain and the United States.